 Endings to beginnings

-We all have to experience endings of one sort or another, it’s part of life and what humans have to become accustomed to.
-If we don’t have loss as part of our experience then when it does finally arrive we may well not be able to cope with it and may have some kind of emotional or physical breakdown.
+We all have to experience endings of one sort or another, it’s part of life and what humans have become accustomed to.
+If we don’t have loss as part of our experience then when it does finally arrive we may well not be able to cope with it and may have an emotional or physical breakdown.
 This is the attachment and detachment process we normally experience from an early age.
-It helps us as we go through our lives to cope with and positively process endings and separations.
+It helps us as we go through our lives, to cope with and positively process endings and separations.
 We need to mourn our losses but then grow through them.
 If we don’t do this we can get stuck in the ending and that will hinder moving forward in a positive, constructive and productive way.

 We hold on to endings in denial at our peril.
 This can engage with a perception which can never be a reality, doing so will eventually lead to a much greater explosion of negative emotions and have the consequences of a higher degree of emotional turmoil and reaction.